Shenyang Conservatory of Music: Admissions

 Graduate students: those who have achieved a higher level in their major and have strong research ability can apply for the admission of graduate students.
 If accepted, they can study SYCM's graduate program (3 years).
 After completing the study plan, passing the examination and completing the graduate thesis, the master's degree will be awarded.

 Undergraduate: those who have reached the level of Chinese high school students can apply for admission.
 After enrollment, students can follow the undergraduate (composition, musicology 4-year, 5-year) teaching system and teaching plan.
 They are in the same class as Chinese students for the necessary core subjects, except for the major subjects.
 International students can add or subtract some courses according to their different situation.
 After passing the examination and thesis defense, the bachelor's degree will be awarded.

 Ordinary further study: SYCM is open to secondary school leavers from all ethnic groups up to the age of 16.
 After enrollment, students can learn the major and required core courses according to their requirements and actual conditions.
 They may add other courses as well.
 There is no time limit.
 After passing the examination, a certificate of advanced study will be issued.

 Chinese language learners: Students who want to master Chinese quickly and in a short time can apply for this program.
 There is no time limit.
 Apart from learning Chinese (in small classes), students can also apply for elective courses such as instrumental performance, singing and drama according to their interests.

 Short-term professional training: Students who want to improve their professional level in a short time can apply.
 There is no time limit.

 Short-term tourist class: students interested in Chinese history, local customs and traditional culture can apply.
 The tour includes visiting China's historical sites and scenic spots, as well as learning about traditional customs and folk music.
 The course lasts 15 days.

 Chinese culture experience class: students who are interested in Chinese traditional culture can sign up for it.
 The course includes an introduction to traditional Chinese culture, a variety of traditional Musical Instruments, and an experience in a Chinese home.
 A one-week course.

-Student Life

-The College has established a number of art performance groups with students as the main body, such as Shenyang Conservatory of Music Symphony Orchestra, Symphony Wind Orchestra, stick game Percussion Orchestra, Youth National Orchestra, North Women Folk Choir, Hong Yun Harp Orchestra, Youth pop Orchestra, youth jazz Orchestra, Youth choir, Youth Dance Troupe and so on.
-"The 27th Liszt Music Festival", "Shenyang International Music Festival" and other activities were held.